Kamal Haasan: 1990–1998

 In 1990, Michael Madana Kama Rajan saw Haasan build on Apoorva Sagodharargal by playing quadruplets.
 It began as a collaboration with writer Crazy Mohan for future comedy films.
 Haasan won successive Best Actor awards for his portrayal of deranged, obsessive protagonists in Gunaa and Thevar Magan (which was remade in Hindi as 1997's Virasat).
 He was credited with the story for the latter.
 Haasan won his third National Film Award this time as a producer for Thevar Magan.
 The film was India's submission for the Academy Awards that year.
-A series of films followed: Singaravelan, Maharasan, Kalaignan, Mahanadhi, Nammavar, and Sathi Leelavathi Produced by Haasan, it featured himself alongside Kannada actor Ramesh Aravind and comedian Kovai Sarala.
+A series of films followed: Singaravelan, Maharasan, Kalaignan, Mahanadhi, Nammavar, and Sathi Leelavathi.
+Sathi Leelavathi, produced by Haasan, featured himself alongside Kannada actor Ramesh Aravind and comedian Kovai Sarala.
 Haasan resumed his collaboration with K. Viswanath in the Telugu film, Subha Sankalpam, and starred in the police story Kuruthipunal (Tamil) simultaneously shot in Telugu as Drohi with Arjun Sarja and won Filmfare Best Actor.
 Haasan's success in the latter was followed by his third National Film Award for Best Actor for Indian.
 Haasan also won Tamil Nadu State Film Award for Best Actor and Filmfare Best Actor for Indian.
 The film was India's submission for the Academy Awards.

 After Indian, Haasan played a woman in the comedy Avvai Shanmughi, which was inspired by Mrs. Doubtfire.
 He chose Shantanu Sheorey to direct the Hindi remake of Avvai Shanmughi, Chachi 420, but after dissatisfaction with five days of shooting Haasan took over as director.
 In 1997 Haasan began directing an unfinished biopic of Dilip Kumar, Marudhanayagam; a forty five minutes of film and a trailer was shot.
 Marudhanayagam was expected to be the biggest, most expensive film in Indian cinematic history and his magnum opus; a number of well-known actors and technicians had been signed, and it was launched at a public ceremony by Queen Elizabeth during her 1997 visit to India.
 Although the film failed to materialise due to budget constraints, Haasan expressed an interest in reviving the project.
 In 1998, he appeared in Singeetam Srinivasa Rao's romantic comedy, Kaathala Kaathala opposite Prabhu Deva.
 The film was a commercial success and was dubbed in Hindi as Mirch Masala, which was never released.